Jump to topic

 - Higher risk of developing drinking problems later in life (especially if they started drinking before the age of 15)

 - Higher risk of misusing multiple substances (substance abuse)

 - Car accidents, falls, drowning, and other accidents

 - Vandalism and property damage

 Many college and high school students look at alcohol as a rite of passage.
 At this age, children are looking for ways to assert their independence, seek new experiences, and take risks.
 For many, alcohol is the answer.

 - They see parents or family members drinking on a regular basis and feel it is a normal part of growing up.

-- Peer pressure is also a major influence in underage drinking.
+- Peer pressure also has a major influence on underage drinking.
 Preteens, teens, and young adults want to look “cool” and fit in with friends and peers.